The Web

 Multi-home

-sets of rules that they didn’t help to create, and often can’t significantly
+sets of rules that they didn’t help to create and often can’t affect.

 Legal and informal rules that often causes conflicts in and between average